Alluxio/documentation/docs/en/compute/Spark.md

----
-layout: global
-title: Running Spark on Alluxio
+# Running Spark on Alluxio
-nickname: Apache Spark
-group: Compute Integrations
-priority: 0
----

 This guide describes how to configure [Apache Spark](http://spark-project.org/) to access Alluxio.

-* Table of Contents
-{:toc}

 ## Overview